Autumn 2017, Pacific Time

 World University wiki resources.

 This virtual course is 'placeless.'
-Lectures and discussions will take
+Talks and discussions will take

 place both in group video in the first hour and in-world in the Meeting

 Harvard's island in the virtual world of Second Life in the second hour.